vrubleg/soundkeeper/ReadMe.txt

 Changelog

-[2020/04/11] v1.1.0:
+[2020/07/18] v1.1.0:
 - Default behavior can be changed by adding options to the Sound Keeper executable file name.
 - Primary audio output is used by default.
 - Inaudible stream is used by default.
-- A workaround for a Windows 10 bug which causes a memory leak in the Audio Service when audio output is busy.
+- Workaround for a Windows 10 bug which causes a memory leak in the Audio Service when audio output is busy.

 [2020/03/14] v1.0.4: Fixed a potential memory leak when another program uses audio output in exclusive mode.
 [2019/07/14] v1.0.3: Exclusive mode doesn't prevent Sound Keeper from working.